Martins6/openweb-ui-configs/README.md

 After setting up OpenWebUI:

-1. Access the interface at `http://localhost:3001` (Docker) or `http://localhost:3000` (standard)
+1. Access the interface at `http://localhost:3001` (custom Docker) or `http://localhost:3000` (standard)
-2. Complete initial setup
+2. Complete the initial setup wizard
-3. Go to Settings → Functions
+3. Navigate to **Settings → Functions**
-4. Click "+" to add a new function
+4. Click **"+"** to add a new function
-5. Copy/paste the content from any `.py` file in the `functions/` directory
+5. Copy/paste the entire content from any `.py` file in the `functions/` directory
-6. Configure the valve settings (API keys, options, etc.)
+6. Configure the valve settings with your API keys and preferences
+7. Save and test the function

-**Important**: Functions must be added manually through the OpenWebUI interface.
-The custom Docker image provides the dependencies but does not auto-load functions.
+**Critical**: Functions must be added manually through the OpenWebUI interface.
+The custom Docker image only provides the runtime dependencies.

 ## Directory Structure

 ```
 openweb-ui-configs/
-├── CLAUDE.md          # Claude Code specific instructions
 ├── README.md          # This file
-├── DOCKER.md          # Docker deployment documentation
+├── CLAUDE.md          # Claude-specific development instructions
 ├── pyproject.toml     # Python project configuration with dependencies
 ├── Dockerfile         # Custom OpenWebUI image with dependencies
-├── docker-compose.yml # Docker Compose configuration
-├── build.sh           # Script to build custom image
 ├── update.sh          # Script to update OpenWebUI with dependencies
+├── .python-version    # Python version specification
+├── .gitignore         # Git ignore rules
+├── uv.lock           # Dependency lock file
 └── functions/         # OpenWebUI pipes/valves
-    ├── open_webui/    # Mock OpenWebUI utilities for testing
     ├── test_valve.py  # Generic testing script for all functions
+    ├── perplexity_sonar_api_with_citations.py  # Perplexity Sonar integration
-    └── *.py           # Individual pipe/valve functions
+    └── exa_crewai_answer.py  # Exa + CrewAI integration
 ```

 ## Available Functions